 SSCC Nursing Program students are not to provide nursing care in the clinical setting to patients with infectious respiratory illnesses that require the student to use N-95 respirator masks.
 These masks are specifically fitted to each individual.
-The costs and time involved in this process make it impossible for nursing students to care for infectious respiratory patients in the clinical setting.
+The costs and time involved in this process make it unrealistic to require that-nursing students care for infectious respiratory patients in the clinical setting.